 The BestCurvFit results of your curve-fit includes the fitted parameters, their standard errors, their significance , confidence limits, correlation matrix, and measures of parameter redundancy like variance decomposition proportions and condition index analyses, and eigenvalues and principle component values.

 An important measure of a good curve-fit is the residuals plot.
 BestCurvFIt includes statistic tests for the residuals plot.
-These tests include (1) Distribution-free Runs statistic test of the randomness of residuals, (2) F-test statistic to determines if the mean of the residuals is significantly different than zero, (3) Durbin-Watson statistic test of residuals to determine if a serial correlation exists, (4) Kolmogorov-Smirnov non-parametric, distribution-free, statistic test of residuals to determine whether positive and negative residuals come from the same distribution, (5) Hotelling's T-squared distribution (T²) multivariate statistic used to measure dissimilarity for outlier detection in the data set, and (6) Besseli0 function of residuals to detect outlying data.
+These tests include (1) Distribution-free Runs statistic test of the randomness of residuals, (2) F-test statistic to determine if the mean of the residuals is significantly different than zero, (3) Durbin-Watson statistic test of residuals to determine if a serial correlation exists, (4) Kolmogorov-Smirnov non-parametric, distribution-free, statistic test of residuals to determine whether positive and negative residuals come from the same distribution, (5) Hotelling's T-squared distribution (T²) multivariate statistic used to measure dissimilarity for outlier detection in the data set, and (6) Besseli0 function of residuals to detect outlying data.

-Multicolinearity of Regression Variables
+Multicollinearity of Regression Variables

 When performing nonlinear regression of data to mathematical models, some explanatory variables may be intercorrelated and produce significant effects on each another.
-This relationship can compromises the results of multivariable regression analyses.
+This relationship can compromise the results of multivariable regression analyses.
 The intercorrelation between explanatory variables is called “multicollinearity.”
 Multicollinearity represents a high degree of linear intercorrelation between explanatory variables in a regression model and may lead to incorrect results of the regression analyses.
 The condition index and variance decomposition proportion (VDP) can be used as a diagnostic tool to detect multicollinearity.
 Eigenvectors derived from eigenvalues are used to calculate the VDPs, and represent the extent of variance inflation by multicollinearity.
 This allows the determination of the variables involved in the multicollinearity.
 Each explanatory variable has VDP corresponding to each condition index.
 When two or more VDPs, which correspond to a common condition index higher than 30, are higher than 0.30, their associated explanatory variables are considered multicollinear and indicate near-linear dependence.
 Multicollinearity can inflate the variances of the explanatory variables, making the coefficients statistically insignificant and widen their confidence intervals.
-Excluding multicollinear explanatory variables is a way to improve the stability of regression models.
-BestCurvFit uses the condition index and VDP to detect multicollinearity of explanatory variable in its results.
+Excluding or masking multicollinear explanatory variables is a way to improve the stability of regression models.
+BestCurvFit uses the condition index and VDP to detect multicollinearity of explanatory variables in its results.